lakshmi2710/WebDevelopment/RecipePortal/README.md

 The application is a single-page application. (which means only one page load!)
 It will NOT use React and it will not use Create React App.

-I will be able to install, build, and run your application with `npm install`, `npm start`
+Will be able to install, build, and run application with `npm install`, `npm start`

 From the main screen when a user loads the application: